mikegagnon/linked-lists/README.md

 }
 ```

 The first base case requires more care.
-It is here we analyze the corner cases.
+It is here we analyze the corner cases and seek opportunies to merge cases.

 #### Analyze the corner cases